-At the same time, occasional shoppers who visit the store only once or infrequently do not need to create a customer account, as payment and address data are already stored in the Click to Pay wallet and transferred to the merchant’s store backend for further order processing.
+At the same time, occasional shoppers do not need to create a customer account, as payment and address data are already stored in the Click to Pay wallet and transferred to the merchant’s store backend for further order processing.

 Another major plus point is Click to Pay’s security architecture.
 The use of scheme token technology should further reduce the risk of chargebacks and the number of rejected authorizations in e-commerce in the future.
 Positive effects on the 3-D Secure process can also be expected, as card-issuing banks (issuers) will resort to the „challenge request“ less frequently when using scheme tokens.
 With the use of Click to Pay, consumers will thus rarely be prompted for additional authentication measures.

 How can merchants integrate Click to Pay into their online store?

 Merchants who want to offer their customers Click to Pay must first check with their payment service provider whether it supports Click to Pay.
 Generally, there are two possible types of integration available here:

 Integration at the end of the check-out process:

 The Click to Pay button is only displayed to the customer when the available payment methods are listed, i.e., after logging into the customer area or entering the additional order data.
 The actual integration usually takes place via the credit card form provided by the payment service provider or a fully hosted payment page.

 Integration at the beginning of the check-out process: